victordibia/tjwave/README.md

 ##Wiring Your Servo Motor

 Your servo motor has three wires -  Power, Ground and Data in.
 In this recipe I use the Tower Pro servo motor and the wires are as follows - Red (Power), Brown (Ground), Yellow (Data in).
-For this recipe, a software PWN library is used to control the servo motor, and I wire my setup as follows.
+For this recipe, a software PWM library is used to control the servo motor, and I wire my setup as follows.

 - Red (+5v, Pin 2)
 - Brown (Ground, Pin 14)